 In addition to the taught programmes, the Curriculum Area offers a variety of activities and opportunities for the students.

 Taster Days and Career Fairs - working closely with Grimsby Institute for Further and Higher Education, we arrange for any student interested to obtain a place on a taster day.
 These days give our students the opportunity to 'have a go' at a course they may be interested in for post-16 options.
 We also work hard to promote careers fairs available locally and to arrange for employers to visit the Academy.
+In 2019-2020 all students in Years 10 and 11 were able to attend a careers fair organised and help at Louth Academy.

 Careers Services - we have a very good relationship with GP Careers who are an impartial provider of Careers Information Advice and Guidance.
 Working closely with GP Careers we arrange for all students to be seen for one to one careers interviews as well as regular group work in lessons.